harryyiheyang/mgcv.maps/README.md

 taps_score_test(fit, test.component = 1)
 ```

 Both can be used to formally test the parametric structure encoded in `A`.
+In these two test functions, `test.component` refers to the index of smooth term to be tested.

 ## Family of Outcome